AaltoSciComp/scicomp-docs/training/scip/kickstart-2023.rst

-**The second and third days take you from being a new user to being competent to run your code at a larger scale than you could before.**
+**The second and third days take you from being a new user to being competent to run your code at a larger scale than you could before using a computer cluster.**
-This part is good for any researcher who thinks they may need to scale up to larger resources in the next six months, in any field.
+This part is good for any researcher who thinks they may need to scale up to larger resources in the next six months, in any field - this is many new researchers in our departments.
 Even if you don't use computing clusters, you will be better prepared to understand how computing works on other systems.
 If you are a student, this is an investment in your skills.
 By the end of the course you